-After passing the Qualifying Examination and completing 60 credits at UW (a master's degree from the UW or another institution may be used as a substitute for 30 of these credits), the Ph.D. student may take the General Examination of the Graduate School which admits the student to Candidacy for the Ph.D.
+After passing the the Qualifying Examination, completing 60 credits at UW (a master's degree from the UW or another institution may be used as a substitute for 30 of these credits), and completing your breadth requirements, Ph.D. students may take the General Examination of the Graduate School.
+Passage of the General Exam admits students to Candidacy for the Ph.D.

 Note: 18 credits of coursework taken at UW must be graded credits.

-Note: Students must be registered for a minimum of 2 credits in order to take the exam.
+Note: Students must be registered for a minimum of two credits in order to take the exam in the current quarter.

 Dissertation Credits After the General Exam

-Students may enroll for dissertatation credits the quarter that the exam is scheduled only if a) they and their advisor expect them to schedule the Final Exam within 3 quarters, and b) with the understanding that if the student does not pass the General Exam, those dissertation credits would not later count toward the degree.
+Students may enroll for dissertation credits the quarter that the exam is scheduled only if a) they and their advisor expect them to schedule the Final Exam within three quarters, and b) with the understanding that if the student does not pass the General Exam, those dissertation credits would not later count toward the degree.
 A petition to the Graduate Advisor is required for approval.

 Ph.D.
 Supervisory Committee

 The student's first step toward the General Examination is to consult with the faculty advisor to determine membership of the Ph.D.
 Supervisory Committee.

 TIMING: The UW Graduate School reccomends that the committee should be appointed no later than four months before the General Examination.
 EE Advising reccomends that students consititue their committees between two and four months prior to their exam.

 MEMBERSHIP: The Supervisory Committee for an Electrical Engineering student must consist of a minimum total committee membership of four members, including the GSR (see details below), of which two members must be EE faculty (tenure track or research faculty) whose primary appointment is UW Electrical Engineering.
 It is possible to appoint members from outside the department and university; consult the Advising Office for details.